gromacs/gromacs/docs/dev-manual/contribute.rst

   than six months in advance.
 We still need a month or more to do quality testing on that branch, after the fork and before the release, so there's a period when we cannot accept certain kinds of potentially risky changes.
-(The master branch will remain open for all kinds of changes, but it is likely that the focus of many of the core developers will be on the release process.)
+(The main branch will remain open for all kinds of changes, but it is likely that the focus of many of the core developers will be on the release process.)
 If you have a large change to propose, you need to